foundata/guidelines/ansible-style-guide.md

 **Reasoning:**

 * Ansible uses `snake_case` for module names and parameters.
-Since this convention influences a wide range of playbooks, it makes sense to extend it to variable names, even though they are not technically restricted to this format.
+As this convention influences a wide range of playbooks, it is logical to extend it to variable names, even though they are not technically restricted to this format.
-* Names of plugins and roles and most parts of Ansible  must follow the rules of the Python namespace, which does not allow certain characters, such as hyphens (`-`) or dots (`.`).
+* Names of plugins, roles, and most parts of Ansible must follow Python namespace rules, which disallow certain characters, such as hyphens  (`-`) or dots (`.`).
 See [StackOverflow](https://stackoverflow.com/a/37831973), [Galaxy Issue 775](https://github.com/ansible/galaxy/issues/775), and a [comment from Issue 779](https://github.com/ansible/galaxy/issues/779#issuecomment-401632750) for more information:
   > For that to work, namespaces need to be Python compatible, which means they can’t contain ‘-’.
 *  Refer to the [Ansible Galaxy documentation on role names](https://galaxy.ansible.com/docs/contributing/creating_role.html#role-names) for additional guidance.